gregdan3/gregdan3.github.io/pages/toki-pona/sona/mi-sina.md

 ::: info

 Translation is inexact!
-In any language, Toki Pona too.
-More, Toki Pona words have broad meanings, so answers are a list of possibilities, _not_ comprehensive.
+Toki Pona words have broad meanings, so answers are a list of possibilities, _not_ comprehensive.

 :::